xiufengliu/xiufengliu.github.io/README.md

 ### Reviewer for Conferences and Journals
 - **Field of Energy:**

-  	- Applied Energy (2019)
+  * Applied Energy (2019)

-  	- Energies (2018, 2019)
+  * Energies (2018, 2019)
-  	- IEEE Transactions on Smart Grid (2018, 2019)
+  * IEEE Transactions on Smart Grid (2018, 2019)
-  	- IET Smart Grid (2019)
+  * IET Smart Grid (2019)
-  	- International Journal of Electrical Power and Energy Systems (2018)
+  * International Journal of Electrical Power and Energy Systems (2018)
-  	- The Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES18, 19)
+  * The Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES18, 19)

 - **Field of Computer Science:**

-  	- International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP, 2020)
+  * International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP, 2020)
-  	- Journal of Knowledge and Information Systems, Springer (2018)
+  * Journal of Knowledge and Information Systems, Springer (2018)
-  	- Journal of Computer Standards & Interfaces, Elsevier (2018)
+  * Journal of Computer Standards & Interfaces, Elsevier (2018)
-  	- Journal of Data Knowledge Engineering (DKE, 2017)
+  * Journal of Data Knowledge Engineering (DKE, 2017)
-  	- The VLDB Journal (VLDBJ, 2017)
+  * The VLDB Journal (VLDBJ, 2017)
-  	- IEEE Transactions on Big Data (2016)
+  * IEEE Transactions on Big Data (2016)
-  	- Information Systems (2016,2017,2019)
+  * Information Systems (2016,2017,2019)
-  	- IoTBG (2016 - 2020)
+  * IoTBG (2016 - 2020)
-  	- 26th International Conference on Scientific and Statistical Database Management (SSDBM, 2014)
+  * The 26th International Conference on Scientific and Statistical Database Management (SSDBM, 2014)
-  	- Proceedings of the VLDB Endowment (PVLDB, 2014)
+  * Proceedings of the VLDB Endowment (PVLDB, 2014)
-  	- ICDCS (2013)
+  * ICDCS (2013)

 ------